Azure for secure worldwide public sector cloud adoption

 - Data storage for non-regional services: Certain Azure services don't enable you to specify the region where the services will be deployed as described on the data location page.
 For a complete list of non-regional services, see Products available by region.

-- Air-gapped (sovereign) cloud customer options: How can Microsoft support governments who need to operate cloud services completely in-country by local security-cleared personnel?
+- Air-gapped (sovereign) cloud customer options: How can Microsoft support governments who need to operate cloud services completely in-country/region by local security-cleared personnel?
 What options does Microsoft have for cloud services operated entirely on-premises within customer owned datacenter where government employees exercise sole operational and data access control?
-Answer: You can use Azure Stack Hub to deploy a private cloud on-premises managed by your own security-cleared, in-country personnel.
-You can run many types of VM instances, App Services, Containers (including Cognitive Services containers), Functions, Azure Monitor, Key Vault, Event Hubs, and other services while using the same development tools, APIs, and management processes that you use in Azure.
+Answer: You can use Azure Stack Hub to deploy a private cloud on-premises managed by your own security-cleared, in-country/region personnel.
+You can run many types of VM instances, App Services, Containers (including Azure AI containers), Functions, Azure Monitor, Key Vault, Event Hubs, and other services while using the same development tools, APIs, and management processes that you use in Azure.
 With Azure Stack Hub, you have sole control of your data, including storage, processing, transmission, and remote access.

 - Autarky: Can Microsoft cloud operations be separated from the rest of Microsoft cloud and connected solely to local government network?
 Are operations possible without external connections to a third party?
 Answer: Yes, depending on the cloud deployment model.